wyy-code/GALib/README.md

 ```
 src/
-├── openea/
+├── NATool/
-│   ├── approaches/: package of the implementations for existing embedding-based entity alignment approaches
+│   ├── encoder/: package of the implementations for existing representative network alignment approaches
-│   ├── models/: package of the implementations for unexplored relationship embedding models
+│   ├── decoder/: package of the implementations for refining simiarlity matrix approaches
-│   ├── modules/: package of the implementations for the framework of embedding module, alignment module, and their interaction
+│   ├── matcher/: package of the implementations for the search utils of framework, search module, and their interaction
+│   ├── input/: package of the components for datasets process
-│   ├── expriment/: package of the implementations for evalution methods
+│   ├── utils/: package of the components for this framework
 ```

 ## Requirements